 - Update on the shift and status of all residents

 - Tasks completed and tasks that need to be completed on next shift

 - It is expected the Respite staff will respond to all requests for coverage to detail if they can take a shift or not.
 This can be done via email, text or phone calls.

 KNOWLEDGE, SKILLS AND ABILITIES REQUIRED

-- Ability to provide leadership to staff engendering trust and teamwork while also setting limits and boundaries.
-Model professional conduct in and out of work environment
+- Ability to set limits and maintain appropriate boundaries.
+Model professional conduct in and out of work.

 - Ability to work as an effective team member.

 - Commitment to the value of diversity with respect to gender, race, age, socio-economic level, sexual orientation, and religion.